seanreed1111/sql-recipes/recipes.md

 ---
 5-2.
 Sorting on Null Values
 Problem
-Results for a business report are sorted by department manager, but you need to find a way to override the sorting of nulls so they appear where you want at the beginning or end of the report.
+Results for a business report are sorted by department manager, but you need to find a way to override the sorting of nulls so they appear WHERE you want at the beginning or end of the report.

 Solution
-Oracle provides two extensions to the ORDER BY clause to enable SQL developers to treat NULL values separately from the known data, allowing any NULL entries to sort explicitly to the beginning or end of the results.
+Oracle provides two extensions to the ORDER BY clause to enable SQL developers to treat NULL values separately FROM the known data, allowing any NULL entries to sort explicitly to the beginning or end of the results.
-For our recipe, we’ll assume that the report desired is based on the department names and manager identifiers from the HR.DEPARTMENTS table.
-This SQL selects this data and uses the NULLS FIRST option to explicitly control NULL handling.
+For our recipe, we’ll assume that the report desired is based on the department names and manager identifiers FROM the department table.
+This SQL SELECTs this data and uses the NULLS FIRST option to explicitly control NULL handling.

-select department_name, manager_id from hr.departments
+SELECT department_name, manager_id FROM department
-order by manager_id nulls first;
+ORDER BY manager_id nulls first;

 The results present the “unmanaged” departments first, followed by the departments with managers by MANAGER_ID.
 We’ve abbreviated the results to save trees.

 How It Works
 Normally, Oracle sorts NULL values to the end of the results for default ascending sorts, and to the beginning of the results for descending sorts.
-The NULLS FIRST ORDER BY option, together with its complement, NULLS LAST, overrides Oracle’s normal sorting behavior for NULL values and places them exactly where you specify: either at the beginning or end of the results.
+The NULLS FIRST ORDER BY option, together with its complement, NULLS LAST, overrides Oracle’s normal sorting behavior for NULL values and places them exactly WHERE you specify: either at the beginning or end of the results.
-Your first instinct when presented with the problem of NULL values sorting to the “wrong” end of your data might be to simply switch from ascending to descending sort, or vice versa.
-But if you think about more complex queries, subselects using ROWNUM or ROWID tricks, and other queries that need to
+Your first instinct when presented with the problem of NULL values sorting to the “wrong” end of your data might be to simply switch FROM ascending to descending sort, or vice versa.
+But if you think about more complex queries, subSELECTs using ROWNUM or ROWID tricks, and other queries that need to

 preserve data order while getting NULL values moved, you’ll see that NULLS FIRST and NULLS LAST have real utility.
-Using them guarantees where the NULL values appear, regardless of how the data values are sorted.
+Using them guarantees WHERE the NULL values appear, regardless of how the data values are sorted.

 ---
 5-4.
 Testing for the Existence of Data
 Problem
-You would like to compare the data in two related tables, to show where matching data exists, and to also show where matching data doesn’t exist.
+You would like to compare the data in two related tables, to show WHERE matching data exists, and to also show WHERE matching data doesn’t exist.

 Solution
 Oracle supports the EXISTS and NOT EXISTS predicates, allowing you to correlate the data in one table or expression with matching or missing data in another table or expression.
 We’ll use the hypothetical situation of needing to find which departments currently have managers.
-Phrasing this in a way that best illustrates the EXISTS solution, the next SQL statement finds all departments where a manager is known to exist.
+Phrasing this in a way that best illustrates the EXISTS solution, the next SQL statement finds all departments WHERE a manager is known to exist.

-select department_name from hr.departments d where exists (select e.employee_id
+SELECT department_name FROM department d WHERE exists (SELECT e.employee_id

-from hr.employees e
+FROM employee e
-where d.manager_id = e.employee_id);
+WHERE d.manager_id = e.employee_id);

 The complement, testing for non-existence, is shown in the next statement.
-We ask to find all departments in HR.DEPARTMENTS with a manager that does not exist in the data held in HR.EMPLOYEES.
+We ask to find all departments in department with a manager that does not exist in the data held in employee.

-select department_name from hr.departments d where not exists (select e.employee_id from hr.employees e
-where d.manager_id = e.employee_id);
+SELECT department_name FROM department d WHERE not exists (SELECT e.employee_id FROM employee e WHERE d.manager_id = e.employee_id);

 How It Works
 In any database, including Oracle, the EXISTS predicate answers the question, “Is there a relationship between two data items, and by extension, what items in one set are related to items in a second set?”
 The NOT EXISTS variant tests the converse, “Can it definitively be said that no relationship exists between two sets of data, based on a proposed criterion?”
 Each approach is referred to as correlation or a correlated subquery (literally, co-relation, sharing a relationship).
 Interestingly, Oracle bases its decision on whether satisfying data exists solely on this premise: was a matching row found that satisfied the subquery’s predicates?
 It’s almost too subtle, so we’ll point out the obvious thing Oracle isn’t seeking.
-What you select in the inner correlated query doesn’t matter—it’s only the criteria that matter.
-So you’ll often see versions of existence tests that form their subselect by selecting the value 1, the entire row using an asterisk, a literal value, or even NULL.
+What you SELECT in the inner correlated query doesn’t matter—it’s only the criteria that matter.
+So you’ll often see versions of existence tests that form their subSELECT by Selecting the value 1, the entire row using an asterisk, a literal value, or even NULL.
 Ultimately, it’s immaterial in this form of the recipe.
 The key point is the correlation expression.
 In our case, it’s WHERE D.MANAGER_ID = E.EMPLOYEE_ID.
-This also helps explain what Oracle is doing in the second half of the recipe, where we’re looking for DEPARTMENT_NAME values for rows where the MANAGER_ID doesn’t exist in the HR.EMPLOYEES table.
+This also helps explain what Oracle is doing in the second half of the recipe, WHERE we’re looking for DEPARTMENT_NAME values for rows WHERE the MANAGER_ID doesn’t exist in the employee table.
 Oracle drives the query by evaluating, for each row in the outer query, whether no rows are returned by the inner correlated query.
 Oracle doesn’t care what data exists in other columns not in the correlation criteria.
 It pays to be careful using such NOT EXISTS clauses on their own—not because the logic won’t work but because against large data sets, the optimizer can decided to repeatedly scan the inner data in full, which might affect performance.
-In our example, so long as a manager’s ID listed for a department is not found in the HR.EMPLOYEES table, the NOT EXISTS predicate will be satisfied, and department included in the results.
+In our example, so long as a manager’s ID listed for a department is not found in the employee table, the NOT EXISTS predicate will be satisfied, and department included in the results.

 Caution Correlated subqueries satisfy an important problem-solving niche, but it’s crucial to remember the nature of NULL values when using either EXISTS or NOT EXISTS.
 NULL values are not equivalent to any other value, including other NULL values.
 This means that a NULL in the outer part of a correlated query will never satisfy the